GitEvil/e2e-testsuite-platform/README.md

 CYPRESS_baseUrl=<your-url> npm run open
 ```

-It opens up the Cypress test runner which allows you to run and debug your tests.
+This will start the Cypress test runner that lets you run and debug any available test.

 ## Gitlab integration

-In the following configuration, a new job called `.E2E` was created as a template.
-It installs shopware, installs the plugin, initializes the administration and storefront, sets up a testing database and executes the tests.
+In the following configuration, a new job called `.E2E` is created as a template.
+It first installs Shopware and the plugin, initializes the administration and storefront, sets up a testing database and executes all associated tests.

 ```yml
 .E2E: